An Alternative Shopping Guide to Lviv’s City Center

 A unique space in Lviv, with a wonderful atmosphere and very friendly staff, Open Store Lviv is one of a just a few showroom-boutiques that sell high-quality designer clothes from dozens of Ukrainian designers.
 Here you will find not only both women’s and men’s clothing, but also leather goods, bags, accessories, jewelry, artwork by local artists, minimalistic light fixtures, and perfume.

-This is also where you can get your hands on some Forgotten Galicia merch – enamel pins depicting Lviv’s Art Nouveau tiles.
+This is also where you can get your hands on some Forgotten Galicia merch – enamel pins depicting Lviv’s Art Nouveau tiles, postcards, and stickers.

 While you are checking out their wide assortment, make sure you look up!
 You can see authentic Renaissance crossbeams with engraved solar signs — symbols that protected homes from evil and misfortune.